 I know you have experienced those butterflies in your stomach a time or two-you know when something you are about to experience sort of puts you a bit on edge.

 Sometimes, something we are thinking about gives us a sort of frightful feeling and we feel it in our gut, as “butterflies.”
 Why is that?
-Well that is because our nervous system and our guts are connected and are in constant with communication.
+Well, that is because our nervous system and our guts are connected and are in constant communication.